Skaz7/Adventure_game/README.md

 ### v0.4.6
 - learn spells in temple works
 - starteg to use **logging**

->TODO: lot of bugs during returning from functions (battle, explore etc.)
+> TODO: lot of bugs during returning from functions (battle, explore etc.)
+> TODO: bug with exit from battle after attack - only after successful run from battle.
+There's no bug at first battle.
+> TODO: program crashes when player searches area and remains silent.
+Instead of finding an item, program crashes.